 Special ECDIS chart symbols to identify unsafe depths

-The ECDIS highlights four features that are important for safe navigation.
+The ECDIS highlights four concepts that are important for safe navigation.
 These are the safety contour, depth shades, the safety depth and isolated dangers.
 Depth shades, safety depth and isolated dangers are implemented in the portrayal catalogue.

 Safety Contour